Homochirality: Optical resolution in racemic amino acids

 There exists no theory elucidating correlations among L-amino acids.
 If one takes, for example, alanine, which has a small methyl group, and phenylalanine, which has a larger benzyl group, a simple question is in what aspect, L-alanine resembles L-phenylalanine more than D-phenylalanine, and what kind of mechanism causes the selection of all L-amino acids, because it might be possible that alanine was L and phenylalanine was D.

 It was reported in 2004 that excess racemic D,L-asparagine (Asn), which spontaneously forms crystals of either isomer during recrystallization, induces asymmetric resolution of a co-existing racemic amino acid such as arginine (Arg), aspartic acid (Asp), glutamine (Gln), histidine (His), leucine (Leu), methionine (Met), phenylalanine (Phe), serine (Ser), valine (Val), tyrosine (Tyr), and tryptophan (Trp).
 The enantiomeric excess ee = (L−D)/(L+D) of these amino acids was correlated almost linearly with that of the inducer, i.e., Asn.
 When recrystallizations from a mixture of 12 D,L-amino acids (Ala, Asp, Arg, Glu, Gln, His, Leu, Met, Ser, Val, Phe, and Tyr) and excess D,L-Asn were made, all amino acids with the same configuration with Asn were preferentially co-crystallized.
 It was incidental whether the enrichment took place in L- or D-Asn, however, once the selection was made, the co-existing amino acid with the same configuration at the α-carbon was preferentially involved because of thermodynamic stability in the crystal formation.
 The maximal ee was reported to be 100%.
 Based on these results, it is proposed that a mixture of racemic amino acids causes spontaneous and effective optical resolution, even if asymmetric synthesis of a single amino acid does not occur without an aid of an optically active molecule.

-This is the first study elucidating reasonably the formation of chirality from racemic amino acids with experimental evidences.
+This is the first study elucidating reasonably the formation of chirality from racemic amino acids with experimental evidence.

 History of term

-This term was introduced by Kelvin in 1904, the year that he published his Baltimore Lecture of 1884.
-Kelvin used the term homochirality as a relationship between two molecules, i.e. two molecules are homochiral if they have the same chirality.
+Homochirality was introduced by Lord Kelvin in 1904, the year that he published his Baltimore Lecture of 1884.
+Kelvin used homochirality as a relationship between two molecules, i.e. two molecules are homochiral if they have the same chirality.
 Recently, however, homochiral has been used in the same sense as enantiomerically pure.
-This is permitted in some journals (but not encouraged), its meaning changing into the preference of a process or system for a single optical isomer in a pair of isomers in these journals.
+This is permitted in some journals (but not encouraged), its meaning in these journals being the preference of a process or system for a single optical isomer of a pair.